facileManager/facileManager-docs/docs/getting-started/basic-install.md

 sudo php /usr/local/facileManager/<module_name>/client.php install
 ```

-#### Prompts
+### Prompts
 The installation process invoked will prompt for three main items:

 - facileManager server URL
 - Client serial number
 - Client update method

-##### Client serial number
+#### Client serial number
 This number is a unique identifier for each client.
-In most cases you can accept the default to automatically generate a client serial number.
+In most cases you can accept the default to automatically generate a unique client serial number.

-##### Client update method
+#### Client update method
 How the fM server can communicate with the client to initiate configuration updates can be done via cron, ssh, or http(s).

 `cron`
->Specify this option to have the client check periodically for any configuration updates.
+>Specify this option to have the client check periodically (default every 5 minutes) for any configuration updates.

 `ssh`
 >Specify this option to allow the fM server to SSH to the client and invoke `client.php` to apply pending changes.
 This option will allow for immediate changes from fM.